-Let’s say that you’re driving along carefree and enjoying your day when you hear a sharp ding against your windshield.
-You figure it’s nothing serious… and then you reach your destination.
-There, the first thing you spot is a hairline crack in your windshield glass.
+Let’s say that you’re driving along, enjoying your day, when you hear a sharp ding against your windshield.
+You spot a hairline crack in your windshield glass.
 Uh-oh.
 Is it safe to keep driving?

-What started as a very small, barely noticeable, minor chip can suddenly become a large crack or a spiderweb of cracked glass running along your windshield.
-Worse yet would be if the windshield shatters!
+This is because what started as a very small, barely noticeable, minor chip can suddenly become a large crack or a spiderweb of cracked glass running along your windshield.

 What Do You Do If Your Windshield Cracks On The Highway?